 7 Steps to Finding Funders for Your Grant

-An important first step is choosing one or more directories.
+An essential first step is choosing one or more directories.
 Almost all research for funders is done online now.
 At the end of this article, you'll find a list of some of the best sources with links to their websites.
-Some of these are free but most require a subscription.
+Some of these are free, but most require a subscription.